jpforcioli/github_howto_jsonrpc_api/002_security_profiles.rst

 .. thumbnail:: images/image_007.png

-For each managed device using IPS sensors, You can review the *Installed Timestamp*, the *Modified Timestamp* and most importantly the IPS sensor *Status* (whether it is in sync with the one used by the managed device):abbr:
+For each managed device using IPS sensors, You can review the *Installed Timestamp*, the *Modified Timestamp* and most importantly the IPS sensor *Status* (whether it is in sync with the one used by the managed device):

 .. thumbnail:: images/image_008.png